 Data that is copied to ArcGIS Enterprise is automatically deleted by the system when the service or portal item associated with the data is deleted.
 If users only interact with the data through the web layer (in other words, the web layer essentially is the data), you want the data and web layer to be deleted at the same time.
 However, if the service or portal item is only one way that people access the data, you need the data to remain in the data source.
 In that case, register the data source with a federated server and publish.

-If you copy the data when you publish a feature layer and later decide you need to keep the data, export the data from the portal item, move the data into a database or enterprise geodatabase you register with ArcGIS Server, and publish.
+If you copy the data when you publish a feature layer and later decide you need to keep the data, export the data from the hosted feature layer in the portal, move the data into a database or enterprise geodatabase you register with ArcGIS Server, and publish.

 For information on registering data, see How to register your data with ArcGIS Server.